jonnybateman/Java---LinkedList/README.md

 &emsp;*IIterator<data_type> iterator_name = list_name.iterator(IteratorDirection.direction);   // for a double linked list*

 &emsp;&emsp;A Doubly Linked list can be iterated either forwards or backwards.
-&emsp;&emsp;Direction needs to be specified when initiating the iterator:
+Direction needs to be specified when initiating the iterator:

 &emsp;&emsp;- IteratorDirection.FORWARD
 &emsp;&emsp;- IteratorDirection.BACKWARDS

 ## Methods (Linked List)